inSileco/iseDataRetrieval/README.md

 # inSilecoDataRetrieval

-Miscellaneous functions and scripts for data retrieval
+Miscellaneous functions and scripts for data retrieval.